pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

 ## Signal

-Sends a lightweight signal to all subscribers of a channel.
+Sends a lightweight signal to channel subscribers.

 - Payload size limit: 64 bytes (payload only).
 Contact support for higher limits.